Pros and Cons of Single-Ply Membrane Commercial Roofing

 Single-Ply Membranes are sheets of rubber and other synthetics that can be ballasted or chemically adhered to insulation to create a layer of protection for your commercial facility.

-There are two main types of single-ply membrane commercial roofing: Thermoplastic Polyolefin (TPO) and Ethylene Propylene Diene Terpolymer (EPDM).
-They differ in their chemical makeup, how they are installed and their energy efficiencies.
+Two main single-ply membrane commercial roofing types are Thermoplastic Polyolefin (TPO) and Ethylene Propylene Diene Terpolymer (EPDM).
+They differ in their chemical makeup, how they are installed, and their energy efficiencies.

 Pros of Single-Ply Membrane Roofing